s-victor/rF2ImpulseTachGenerator/README.md

 Note, any changes to `CockpitInfo.ini` file will not take effect until a session is restarted from main menu.

 ### Apply code to Upgrades.ini
-1. Select `Upgrades` tab to view outputs.
+1. Select `Upgrades` tab.
 2. Click `Copy to Clipboard` to copy all code from `Upgrades` tab to Clipboard.
 3. Open `Upgrades.ini` file from a rF2 vehicle mod with `text editor`.
 4. Paste generated code to the end of `Upgrades.ini` file and save.
-Note, if `rF2` is ready running, any changes to `Upgrades.ini` file will not take effect until `rF2` is restarted.
+Note, if `rF2` Dev Mode is already running, any changes to `Upgrades.ini` file will not take effect until `rF2` is restarted.
-5. Start `rF2` dev mode, select vehicle and go to `Tuning`, select `Impulse Tachometer` > `Enable` from `Upgrade`, done.
+5. Start `rF2` Dev Mode, select vehicle and go to `Tuning`, select `Impulse Tachometer` > `Enable` from `Upgrade`, done.

 Using `Upgrades.ini` method is more flexible for toggling impulse effect on and off based on preference and can be easily added to any existing mods, while `CockpitInfo.ini` method is easier for debugging in Dev Mode.

-Note, avoid use both methods on the same vehicle mod, otherwise it may cause issues.
+Note, only one of the methods should be used on a vehicle mod at a time, otherwise may cause conflict between two methods.
 It is recommended to save code from both methods for later use.

 ### Configuration
 - Gauge Type: